 She continues her studies with her mentor Diana Winston, creator and head of UCLA MARC, yearly month long silent retreats, and daily personal practice.
-She has been featured in many articles and television segments and can be found online through many publications including Mindfulness Magazine, news shows, and several Apps including Harvard University Labs for cancer patients.
+She has been featured in many articles and television segments and can be found online through many publications including Mindfulness Magazine and various meditation apps including Harvard University Labs for cancer patients.

 Watch Video: